Career and Professional Services

-All of our undergraduate and master’s students are required to do at least one internship in the community.
+All CCPA undergraduate and master’s students are required to do at least one internship in the community.
 This instills our students with valuable professional skills before they graduate, and allows the college to strengthen its relationships with employers and alumni, both locally and across the state and country.
-We also host ongoing events at the University Downtown Center in Binghamton to connect agencies and businesses with students from across the University.
-Contact us if you are interested in hosting an intern at your job site, or participating in one of our programs, which are described below.
+Ongoing events at the University Downtown Center in Binghamton connect agencies and businesses with students from across the University.

-Community Connections: a monthly event held at the University Downtown Center that allows for community organizations to table and share job, internship and other opportunities for students.
-This event connects our students with the local community to lead to new opportunities.
+Community Connections is a monthly event at the University Downtown Center that encourages community organizations to table and share job, internship and other opportunities with CCPA students.

-Career Exploration Week: a CCPA program that occurs during the fall and spring semesters in conjunction with the Binghamton University Job and Internship Fair.
+Career Exploration Week occurs during the fall and spring semesters at CCPA, in conjunction with the Binghamton University Job and Internship Fair.
 The college brings alumni and community organizations to the University Downtown Center for presentations, panels, networking events and more.

-University writing tutors: We partner with University Tutorial Services to provide writing tutors at the Downtown Center in the University Information Commons, DC-124.
-CCPA students will receive an email at the beginning of each semester with the schedule of on-site writing tutors.
+University writing tutors is a partnership with University Tutorial Services that provides writing tutors at the University Downtown Center in the Information Commons, DC-124.
+CCPA students receive an email at the beginning of each semester with the on-site schedule.

-- Make an appointment to talk with a career counselor
+- schedule an appointment to talk with a career counselor

-- Check your career center's website for a calendar of dates and times of career development and job-search workshops and seminars, career and job fairs, and company information sessions
+- check your career center's website, and social media, for dates and times of career development and job-search workshops and seminars, career and job fairs, and company information sessions

-- Join professional associations and become an active member to build a network of colleagues in your field
+- join professional associations and become an active member—this builds a network of colleagues in your field

-- Subscribe to and read professional journals in your chosen field
+- subscribe to, and read, professional journals in your

-The Career and Professional Services Office has exclusive access National Association of Colleges and Employers (NACE) guides for professional development and career services to help you achieve your goals.
+The Career and Professional Services Office can help you achieve your goals.
 Stop by the Career and Professional Services Office or contact Stacy Marrow for more career information and resources to help you bridge between academics and career.